almeida-diana/My_Projects/Data_Visualization/README.md

-1. Sentiment Analysis Using Twitter API:
+1. SENTIMENT ANALYSIS USING TWITTER API:

 Every day, Global Bike Inc. produces thousands of bikes.
 Currently, the Shop Floor workers have to walk to the working stations, which are fixed to a certain place, in order to scan their products and to confirm that a new bike was completed.